pradeepcep/qwaver/README.md

 #### Small but cool things:

-* query version: mark if was successful with query
 * issue: buttons on clone page
 * update success and error counts in results
 * save exact query run with result; view that shows this